rahulsonwalkar/rahbot/README.md

 rahbot
 ======

-AI chatterbot in python which initially knows nothing.
-Teach him to chat.
+AI chatterbot in python which initially knows nothing and learns from user inputs to chat.